Hamish Ogston

-Hamish Ogston CBE, FRSA, FRGS (born 1948) is a British businessman and philanthropist.
-He is the founder and former chairman of CPP Group plc.
+Hamish Ogston CBE, (born 1948) is a British businessman and philanthropist.
+He is the founder and former chairman of card insurance company CPP Group plc.

-Personal life
+Early life and education

-The son of a dental surgeon, Ogston was educated at Cranleigh School.
+Son of a dental surgeon, Ogston was educated at Cranleigh School.
 At the age of 18, he left the UK.
 His father gave him £50 at Euston Station and didn't see him again for a year.

 Ogston joined the Norwegian Merchant Navy, which took him to work across Canada.
 From here he joined a ship in the German Merchant Navy, leading him to travel and work in New Zealand, Australia and Tahiti.
 He worked his way around the world on building sites in Toronto, farms in New Zealand and in the advertising department of Esso in Sydney, Australia.
 Ogston subsequently attended Manchester University, where he studied Management Sciences, graduating in 1970.

-Business career
+Career

 Upon leaving Manchester University in 1970, Ogston co-founded Countdown PLC – Europe's first retail loyalty card company that eventually operated in 16 countries.

-In 1977 Ogston co-founded Supreme Awards, which he sold to Luncheon Vouchers.
 Ogston also co-founded the Guinness World of Records Museum at London's Trocadero in 1979.

-In 1980 he was one of the original investors in the marketing rights to the FIFA World Cup in Spain and launched Sportsworld Gp plc, a specialist hospitality, travel and event services company delivering sporting and cultural occasions such as the Olympic Games and Football World Cups.
+In 1980 he was one of the original investors in the marketing rights to the FIFA World Cup a specialist hospitality, travel and event services company delivering sporting and cultural occasions such as the Olympic Games and Football World Cups.

 According to the Sunday Times RIch List in 2020, Ogston is worth an estimated £131 million, a decrease of £21 million from the previous year.